Combinatorially random curves on surfaces

-Using Theorem \ref{thm: compact}, we prove that the self-intersection number of a combinatorially random curve grows quadratically in the length of a random walk, or when $S$ is closed, in the radius of a ball in which a curve is chosen uniformly at random:
+In the setting of closed surfaces, one can use Theorem \ref{thm: compact} to prove that the self-intersection number of a combinatorially random curve grows quadratically in the length of the walk.
+We also give an argument independent of Theorem \ref{thm: compact} which applies to all surfaces of finite type and which yield uniform quadratic lower bounds on intersection number, and thus we have:

 \begin{theorem} If $S$ is any finite type surface, then there is $L \ge 1$ so that